Skip to Content

 Bylaws

-• Bylaw Notice Enforcement Bylaw 2010, No. 0093
+• Bylaw Notice Enforcement Bylaw 0093

-• Smoke Control Regulatory Bylaw No. 773
+• Smoke Control Regulatory Bylaw 773

 Campfires, fire pits, fireworks and open burning

-Thank you for continuing to be FireSmart, West Kelowna!
+Thank you for being FireSmart, West Kelowna!

 Cigarettes, smoking and vaping